-The personal information required for the operation of the PublicCA, in either paper or digital form, must be security stored and protected in accordance with the personal information protection and privacy rights declaration posted on the website and comply with related regulations in the Electronic Signatures Act, Trust Service Principles and Criteria for Certification Authorities standards, CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, Trust Services Principles and Criteria for Certification Authorities - SSL Baseline with Network Security and Personal Information Protection Act related regulations.
-The PublicCA shall negotiate protection of private information with RAs.
+The personal information required for the operation of PublicCA, in either paper or digital form, must be security stored and protected in accordance with the personal information protection and privacy rights declaration posted on the website and must comply with the Electronic Signatures Act, WebTrust Principles and Criteria for Certification Authorities Audit Criteria, Baseline Requirements, WebTrust Principles and Criteria for Certification Authorities - SSL Baseline with Network Security and Personal Information Protection Act.
+PublicCA shall negotiate the liability of protecting private information with its RA.